strangerstudios/pmpro-reports-dashboard/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reports-dashboard/issues

 == Changelog ==
+= .3 =
+* ENHANCEMENT: Added some wrapping html, including jquery, and opening up the new sales widget sub rows.

 = .2 =
 * ENHANCEMENT: Added links to plugin row meta to view reports and access plugin documentation.
 * ENHANCEMENT: Added filter to customize the included reports, titles, and display order.